 Oil the grates on the grill.
 Grill the chicken, covered, for 2 to 3 minutes per side.
 Do not overcook.
 Let the chicken cool slightly, then transfer to a cutting board and cut into 1/2-inch strips.

 Arrange the chicken and peppers on a serving platter.
 To warm the tortillas: stack 4-6 tortillas on a plate and cover them with a damp paper towel, then microwave for 30 seconds to 1 minute.
 Repeat with the remaining tortillas.
-Serve with the chicken, peppers and optional accompaniments.
+Serve with chicken, peppers, and optional accompaniments.

 Pairs well with Iron Hub Rosé.

 Notes: The onion and pepper mixture can be made ahead of time and reheated in the microwave.

 Use lime zest since the lime juice tends to make the chicken tough.